LibEMG/libemg/docs/source/documentation/visualization/visualization_doc.md

 # Online Data Handler
-We have added some convenient functionality to the `OnlineDataHandler` to help developers.
-Firstly, we have added two visualize functions: `visualize` and `visualize_channels`, exemplified in Table 1.
+There is different convenient functionality in the `OnlineDataHandler` to help developers.
+Firstly, two visualize functions: `visualize` and `visualize_channels`, exemplified in Table 1 are included.

 | <center>Combined</center>  | <center>All Channels</center> |
 | ------------- | ------------- |